-While they had just introduced the Dropbox Smart Sync which is great, but you are require to pay for it!
+While they had just introduced the Dropbox Smart Sync which is great, but you are required to pay for it!

 After dragging and dropping literally ANYTHING into your local Dropbox folder on your Chromebook.

 The information and those files are INSTANTLY uploaded (after being encrypted, of course) to your personal Dropbox folder in the cloud.

 From that moment on those files are available to ANY of your linked Dropbox devices.
-We’re talking your phone, your tablet, or any of your other computers.
+We’re talking about your phone, your tablet, or any of your other computers.

 You’re even able to share your Dropbox files (in whole or individually, you’re always in charge of sharing permissions) with a custom link that you can give to others.

 Sharing the custom link to a friend, family, and even complete and total strangers (not sure why you want to do that) – to make sharing and collaborating about as straightforward as it gets, too.

 While Dropbox does crowned in our fastest cloud storage test here.
 We would urge users to look at other factors as well such as security and pricing for a better bargain.

 The free version of Dropbox is a little bit limited at only just 2 GB, though every referral you send out that signs up for Dropbox gives you a little bit of extra space.

 $10 a month will get you 1 TB of storage, though you have the opportunity to pay $99 annually for that same block of cloud-based storage for your Chromebook and save a little more, too.